Skip to content

 Maintenance subsidizes design-build (or vice versa).

-The problem: The operator runs three maintenance crews and a design-build crew without separate P&L visibility.
-Revenue per crew per day, route density, average stop ticket, and project margin are all approximated rather than measured.
-One service line typically subsidizes the others — usually design-build subsidizes maintenance, or commercial subsidizes residential — but the books don’t reveal which way it runs.
+Run three maintenance crews and a design-build crew with no separate P&L and RPCD, route density, average stop, and project margin are all approximated.
+One service line quietly subsidizes the others — usually design-build carries maintenance, or commercial carries residential — but the books never reveal which way it runs.
+The fix is class or service-item tracking by crew and service line, RPCD calculated monthly per crew, and design-build margin reported at completion, so the dispatched-service KPI set becomes the headline of the monthly package.

 Off-season cash flow blind, fleet decisions on intuition.

-The problem: Without proper deferred revenue, monthly depreciation, and forward cash flow forecasting, the operation looks artificially profitable in peak season and unexpectedly cash-tight in winter.
-Equipment fleet decisions (replace this mower vs maintain another year; add a skid steer or rent) are made without cost-per-hour data on existing equipment.
+Without proper deferred revenue, monthly depreciation, and forward cash forecasting, the operation looks artificially profitable in peak season and unexpectedly tight in winter.
+Fleet decisions — replace this mower or run it another year, buy a skid steer or rent — get made with no cost-per-hour data.
+The fix is monthly depreciation reflecting fleet usage, deferred revenue smoothing the season, a six-month cash forecast updated monthly, and an equipment register with cost-per-hour for major equipment.

 Landscaping across every format.